Kuronons/FZ_graphics/Animations/Readme.md

           Max level: 3
           Weight: 9
    Note that animation name entry must be the animation folder exact name.<BR>
-   Edit the butthurt/level/weight values according to your needs.<BR>
+   Edit the butthurt/level/weight values according to your needs and firmware.<BR>
-   (You can also replace your existing manifest file by one of those shared in this github...)
+   (You can also replace your existing manifest file by one I provided in this github...)

-4. Reboot your Flipper (OS).
-And you're **DONE !**
+5. Reboot your Flipper (OS).
+And you're **DONE !**<BR>
+Don't forget to select your asset pack if under Momentum / Xtreme.

 <BR>